tjsheppard/vagrant-box-builder/README.md

     123.4.5.6     dinosaurs.local
     123.4.5.6     www.dinosaurs.local

-Great but if you go to the sites httpd connection you'll see this
+Great but if you go to the sites httpd connection you'll see this:

+insert image of site not secure.

-Next you need to add the PEM file to your keychain so
+To fix this you need to open up Keychain Access and import the rootCA.pem file generated in your project folder into the systems category.
+Once done double click the certificate and change to 'Always trust'.
+You will be prompted for your password and then try reloading your webpage.

-# 4. Complete 🌈
+# Complete 🌈

 Blah blah stuff will go here